Fr0sT-Brutal/awesome-pascal/README.md

 * [Smoketest](https://github.com/deltics/delphi.libs/tree/master/smoketest).
 A framework for writing tests and performance benchmarks using the Delphi language for Microsoft Windows.
 It has been tested on all versions of Delphi from 7 thru to 2010.

 * [mORMot](#general-libraries). testing including mocks and stubs, logging.

+* [OpenCTF](http://openctf.sourceforge.net).
+Test framework add-on for Embarcadero Delphi® which performs automatic checks of all components in Forms (or DataModules).
+It provides an easy way to build automatic quality checks for large projects where many components have to pass repeated tests.
+OpenCTF is based on the DUnit open source test framework and extends it by specialized test classes and helper functions.

 ## Utilities ##